awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 ### Create a Datetime Range In Your Time Series<a name="data-wrangler-transform-datetime-range"></a>

-You might have time series data that don't have time stamps\.
-If you know that the observations were taken at regular intervals, you can generate time stamps for the time series in a separate column\.
-To generate time stamps, you specify the value for the start time stamp and the frequency of the time stamps\.
+You might have time series data that don't have timestamps\.
+If you know that the observations were taken at regular intervals, you can generate timestamps for the time series in a separate column\.
+To generate timestamps, you specify the value for the start timestamp and the frequency of the timestamps\.

 For example, you might have the following time series data for the number of customers at a restaurant\.